 Copper-free mirror is made to last.

-Manufactured with a specialized silver paint and several protective coatings, copper-free mirror doesn’t fall victim to common issues seen in traditional mirror.
-WIth the additional layers of protection, the mirror’s reflective surface does not easily succumb to humidity, which causes its reflective paint to corrode or peel.
+Manufactured with specialized silver paint and several protective coatings, copper-free mirror doesn’t fall victim to common issues seen in traditional mirror.
+With the additional layers of protection, the mirror’s reflective surface does not easily succumb to humidity, which causes its reflective paint to corrode or peel.
 For as long as the mirror is used, its reflectivity maintains its integrity.